Peggy Guggenheim Collection

 Art of This Century provided a fertile meeting ground for European émigré artists and their younger American counterparts, the pioneers of the nascent New York School.
 Through her exhibitions, Peggy offered pivotal encouragement and support to the development of America’s first art movement of international importance.
 Her patronage of Pollock was particularly significant; Peggy not only provided him with his first show in 1943, but also supported him with a monthly stipend and sold a number of his works, in addition to keeping a group of seminal works for her own collection.

-In 1947 Peggy decided to return to Europe, where her collection was shown at the 1948 Venice Biennale, the first exhibition in Europe of the work of American artists such as Arshile Gorky, Jackson Pollock, and Mark Rothko.
+In 1947 Peggy decided to return to Europe, where her collection was shown at the 1948 Venice Biennale, the first exhibition in Europe of the work of American artists such as Arshile Gorky, Pollock, and Rothko.
 The following year, she bought Palazzo Venier dei Leoni, on the Grand Canal in Venice, where she would live until her death.
 In 1949 she held an exhibition of sculptures in the garden, and from 1951 she opened her collection to the public.

 With its exceptional collection of Surrealist paintings and sculpture, including iconic works by Max Ernst, René Magritte, Joan Miró, and Yves Tanguy, as well as its unparalleled concentration of painting by Jackson Pollock—from early, Picasso- and Surrealist-inspired works such as The Moon Woman, to poured paintings such as Alchemy—the Peggy Guggenheim Collection enriched and filled in critical gaps in the collection that her uncle had inaugurated in New York.
 Independently formed and shaped by profoundly different visions, the collections of Solomon and Peggy complement one another and together help form one of the most significant collections of modern art in the world.